Gravitational Polarizability of Schwarzschild Black Holes: Introduction

 With the advent of gravitational wave (GW) astronomy, triggered by the GW observatories LIGO \cite{LIGOSCientific:2014pky}, Virgo \cite{VIRGO:2014yos}, and KAGRA \cite{KAGRA:2020tym}, and their detections \cite{KAGRA:2021vkt}, both fundamental and phenomenological aspects of General Relativity (GR) have regained interest and are subject of vigorous investigations.
 All of the $\order{100}$ signals detected so far are interpreted as the outcome of coalescences of binary compact objects, and in the overwhelming majority of cases, at least one black hole (BH) is involved.
 While the moderate loudness of the signals detected did not allow the determination (or lack thereof) of finite size effects associated with BHs, it is expected that the third generation of GW detectors ET \cite{Punturo:2010zz} and CE \cite{Reitze:2019iox}, and the space detector LISA \cite{2017arXiv170200786A} will observe ``golden'' events, i.e., sufficiently loud detections where such feature of fundamental gravity can be observed or ruled out.

-It is known that BHs in GR have zero \emph{static} tidal Love numbers \cite{Damour:2009vw,Binnington:2009bb,Kol:2011vg}, i.e., they do not deform under a static external perturbation.
+It is known that BHs in GR have zero \emph{static} tidal Love numbers \cite{Damour:2009vw,Binnington:2009bb,Kol:2011vg,Gurlebeck:2015xpa}, i.e., they do not deform under a static external perturbation.
 They can, however, absorb \cite{Page:1976df}.
-While the latter property can be considered intuitive, the former can be qualitatively understood as a consequence of the fact that BH solutions in GR are \emph{vacuum} solutions; strictly speaking there is ``nothing'' to deform around a black hole.
+While the latter property can be considered intuitive, the former has been a puzzle from the effective field theory point of view, as it corresponds to a fine-tuning of the coefficient of a specific Wilson operator \cite{Porto:2016zng}, which recently has been explained in terms of a symmetry enhancement \cite{Hui:2020xxx,Hui:2021vcv,Charalambous:2022rre}.

-Tidal deformation and absorption properties are nicely related to one another via dispersion relations.
+Tidal deformation and absorption properties as linear reponses to an external field are elegantly related to one another via dispersion relations.
 For example, in the worldline effective field theory (EFT) setup, the BH dynamics is effectively encoded in a point particle action supplemented by higher derivative operators, whose Wilson coefficients, or rather, their real and imaginary parts, are mapped to tidal deformability and absorption parameters, respectively.
 This procedure requires the use of the well-known Schwinger-Keldysh (or \emph{in-in}) formalism \cite{Schwinger:1960qe,Keldysh:1964ud,Goldberger:2019sya,Jones:2023ugm}.
-A vanishing Wilson coefficient in an EFT expansion is usually interpreted as the sign of a symmetry enhancement, as it has been actually shown in \cite{Hui:2021vcv,Hui:2020xxx,Charalambous:2022rre}.

 Given this framework, it is tantalizing to try to relate the real and imaginary parts of the BH response to external fields with relations \`a la Kramers-Kronig, i.e., using dispersion relations.
-Naively, however, the vanishing of the static tidal deformation \emph{and} the presence of absorption are incompatible with dispersion relations -- or more broadly -- with the fluctuation-dissipation theorem, which, loosely speaking, forbids the existence of fluctuations without dissipation and vice-versa.
+Naively, however, the vanishing of the static tidal deformation \emph{and} the presence of absorption are incompatible with dispersion relations -- or more broadly -- with the fluctuation-dissipation theorem, which, loosely speaking, forbids the existence of fluctuations without dissipation and vice-versa.\footnote{See \cite{Kehagias:2024rtz} for derivation of the vanishing of non-linear static Love number too.}

 In this work we explain how this issue arises and we frame it in light of the current understanding of the BH linear response function (also called the \emph{gravitational polarizability}), complementing previous EFT-based results \cite{Goldberger:2004jt,Goldberger:2005cd,Goldberger:2019sya}.